Asset Management Professional Certification Program

 - Delivered through post-secondary institutions

-- With the bodies of knowledge of leading Maintenance Management and Asset Management professional bodies
+With the bodies of knowledge of leading Maintenance Management and Asset Management professional associations

 - Completion of the AMP program (or equivalent education and experience) leads to the "CAMP professional designation" issued by PEMAC

-- Qualifies for Continuing Education Units for Engineers and Engineering Technologists.
+- Qualifies for Continuing Professional Development for Engineers and Engineering Technologists.
+AMP courses 1 through 5 each account for 30 hours of "lessons".
 Consult your P.Eng or CET association for more information.

 - AMP is recognized by the Canadian Network of Asset Managers (CNAM) Education, Research and Training committee